aeternity/documentation-hub/docs/developer-tools/sdks/sdk-js/README.md

   url: 'https://sdk-testnet.aepps.com',
   internalUrl: 'https://sdk-testnet.aepps.com',
   keypair: { secretKey: 'A_PRIV_KEY', publicKey: 'A_PUB_ADDRESS' },
-  networkId: 'aet_uat' // or any other networkId your client should connect to }).then(ae => {
+  networkId: 'ae_uat' // or any other networkId your client should connect to }).then(ae => {

   // Interacting with the blockchain client